 This Reportís Purpose and Reporting Process

-This report is prepared under the direction of the Departmentís Chief Financial Officer (CFO).
-The financial statements contained within this report are prepared by the Departmentís Justice Management Division, Finance Staff, and audited by the Office of the Inspector General (OIG).
-This report includes the Departmentís financial statements for the preceding fiscal year (FY 2006) and reports on all accounts and associated activities of each office, bureau, and activity of the Department.
-The Departmentís FY 2007 audited financial statements have been consolidated based upon the results of audits undertaken in each of the nine departmental reporting entities.
+This report is prepared under the direction of the Department’s Chief Financial Officer (CFO).
+The financial statements contained within this report are prepared by the Department’s Justice Management Division, Finance Staff, and audited by the Office of the Inspector General (OIG).
+This report includes the Department’s financial statements for FY 2008 and for the preceding fiscal year (FY 2007) and reports on all accounts and associated activities of each office, bureau, and activity of the Department.
+The Department’s FY 2008 audited financial statements have been consolidated or combined based upon the results of audits undertaken in each of the nine departmental reporting entities.

 Organization of the Report

 Message from the Attorney General: This report begins with a message from the Attorney General.
-In it, the Attorney General provides his assessment of the completeness and reliability of the performance and financial data, required by the Office of Management and Budget (OMB) Circulars A‑11 and A-136, as well as any significant challenges the Department faces and how they are being confronted.
+In it, the Attorney General provides his assessment of the completeness and reliability of the performance and financial data, as required by Office of Management and Budget (OMB) Circulars A-11 and A-136, as well as the significant challenges the Department faces and how they are being confronted.

-Section I – Management’s Discussion and Analysis: This section includes summary information about the mission and organization of the Department; resource information; an analysis of the Department’s financial statements; an analysis of performance information for the Department’s key performance measures; and required assurances and information related to internal control material weaknesses and financial systems non-conformances, as required by OMB Circular A-123 and the Federal Managers’ Financial Integrity Act (FMFIA).
+Section I – Management’s Discussion and Analysis: This section includes summary information about the mission and organization of the Department; resource information; an analysis of the Department’s financial statements; an analysis of performance information for the Department’s key performance measures; and assurances and information related to internal control and financial management systems conformance with government-wide requirements, as required by OMB Circular A-123 and the Federal Managers’ Financial Integrity Act (FMFIA).

-Section II – FY 2007 Performance Report: This section provides the Department’s FY 2007 Performance Report on key measures.
-This section also provides a summary discussion of the Department’s three strategic goals, and reports on the key measures by detailing the program objective, FY 2007 target and actual performance, as well as a discussion section explaining whether the target was or was not achieved.
-In addition, this section provides an update on our progress towards meeting our FY 2012 long-term outcome goals.
+Section II – FY 2008 Performance Report: This section provides the Department’s FY 2008 Performance Report, which presents how the Department is working toward accomplishing its mission.
+The Performance Report provides a summary discussion of the Department’s three strategic goals.
+It also reports on the key performance measures by detailing the program objectives and FY 2008 targets and actual performance, as well as whether targets were or were not achieved.
+In addition, this section provides an update on the Department’s progress toward achieving the FY 2012 long-term outcome goals set forth in its FYs 2007-2012 Strategic Plan.

 Section III – Financial Section: This section begins with a message from the Department’s CFO and the OIG’s Commentary and Summary.
 It also includes the reports of the Independent Auditors and the Department’s consolidated financial statements and associated notes.

-Section IV – Management Section: This section provides information on progress made in each of the areas under the President’s Management Agenda in FY 2007.
-This section also outlines progress the Department is making with the OMB Program Assessment Rating Tool (PART) process.
-Lastly, this section includes the OIG’s Top Management and Performance Challenges in the Department of Justice and the Department management’s response, along with the corrective action plans for the internal control weaknesses as required by FMFIA.
+Section IV – Management Section: This section provides information on progress made during FY 2008 in each area of the President’s Management Agenda.
+This section also outlines the Department’s progress in terms of the OMB Program Assessment Rating Tool (PART) process.
+Lastly, this section includes the OIG-identified Top Management and Performance Challenges in the Department of Justice and Department management’s response, along with the corrective action plans required by FMFIA for the internal control weaknesses.

 Compliance with Legislated Reporting Requirements